 - evidence of the conviction, and

-The nurse presents evidence on his/her own behalf.
-This includes evidence of rehabilitation and evidence of his/her criminal history.
+You present evidence on your own behalf.
+This includes evidence of rehabilitation and evidence of your criminal history.
+Your lawyer can also call and cross-examine witnesses.

 The ALJ issues a Written Proposed Decision typically within 30 days after the hearing.
 The decision sets forth the ALJ’s recommendation as to disciplinary action.
 The Board can either adopt it, modify it, or reject it entirely.